Actindo-AG/Documentation/Payments/UserInterface/06a_ListConfirmations.md

     - *[Payment service provider] Outgoing Payment Base Data*
       This folder contains attributes that are specific for the payment service provider.
     - *Outgoing Payment Base Data*
       This folder contains general fields that Actindo needs to query payments data.
 These data support standard functions of Actindo.
+See the description of the fields above.

 - ![Folder](../../Assets/Icons/Folder01.png "[Folder]") (Folder)
     Attribute group.
 Click the attribute group to display all attributes that are assigned to the selected attribute group on the right side of the *Attributes* tab.